Parenting Wisely

 - Parenting Wisely is a versatile program and can be used in a variety of locations.

-- The training program can be administered in one or two sessions.
+- The online training program can be completed in one to four sessions.
 Repeated use of programs by parents and adolescents can increase effectiveness.

 - Communication skills